jojozhuang/jojozhuang.github.io/_popular/java-core/java-core-generics.md

 String Value: Message
 String Value: Hello World
 ```

-### 2.6 Parameterized Types
+### 2.5 Parameterized Types
-A Generic class can have parameterized types where a type parameter can be substituted with a parameterized type.
+A generic class can have parameterized types where a type parameter can be substituted with a parameterized type.

 Example.
 ```java